da21510/avl.github.io/people/engineering_level.md

 #### 2. How would you feel if someone with equal or less contribution was paid more than you?

-Things are easier if everything was open from day 1.
+Things are easier if everything was completely transparent from day 1.

 <br>